 Concluding Thoughts: Rules To Improve Your Midfield Defense

 Midfield defense in lacrosse isn’t rocket science, but it does take some thought.
 Your stance, form, and communication will make or break you on the field.
-Being prepared is 75% of the battle and the rest is a pure reaction.
-A good defense doesn’t have to react without planning because they dictate the motion and operation of the offense they are guarding.
+Preparing is 75% of the battle and the rest is a pure reaction.
+Good defense doesn’t have to react without planning because they dictate the motion and operation of the offense they are guarding.
 In order to do this, all of the defensive players must be on the same page and fully prepared.
 One weak link can bring down a whole defense, so don’t be that weak link.
 Conversely, don’t allow weak links on your defense.
 Help out your teammates and encourage them to be elite as well.
 Work with them in order to become a better unit and stop any offense in the land!

 - Wall Ball Rules, Tips, and Variations to Become a Better Player

 - Increase Your Speed With Cone & Ladder Drills